Rating:

 Estimated Dry Matter Nutrient Content

-Ingredients: Lamb, brewers rice, poultry by-product meal (source of glucosamine), corn meal, corn gluten meal, ground whole grain sorghum, ground barley, animal fat (preserved with mixed tocopherols), dried plain beet pulp, ground flaxseed, natural flavor, monocalcium phosphate, brewers dried yeast, dried egg product, calcium carbonate, salt, potassium chloride, choline chloride, vitamin E supplement, zinc sulfate, l-ascorbyl-2-polyphosphate, zinc oxide, fructooligosaccharides, niacin, vitamin A supplement, copper sulfate, biotin, d-calcium pantothenate, manganous oxide, vitamin B12 supplement, thiamine mononitrate, pyridoxine hydrochloride, menadione sodium bisulfite complex (source of vitamin K activity), riboflavin supplement, sodium selenite, calcium iodate, folic acid, vitamin D3 supplement, cobalt carbonate
+Lamb, chicken meal, brown rice, soybean meal, whole ground wheat, poultry fat (preserved with mixed tocopherols), pearled barley, sorghum, dried plain beet pulp, whole flaxseed, natural flavor, brewers yeast, dried egg product, salt, potassium chloride, choline chloride, vitamin E supplement, zinc sulfate, iron sulfate, zinc oxide, l-ascorbyl-2-polyphosphate (source of vitamin C), niacin, vitamin A supplement, copper sulfate, biotin, d-calcium pantothenate, manganous oxide, vitamin B12 supplement, thiamine mononitrate, pyridoxine hydrochloride, menadione sodium bisulfite complex (source of vitamin K activity), riboflavin supplement, sodium selenite, calcium iodate, folic acid, vitamin D3 supplement, cobalt carbonate

 The first ingredient in this dog food is lamb.
 Although it is a quality item, raw lamb contains about 80% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.